CyphrRiot/ArchRiot/README.md

 ## 🖥️ VM & Hardware Notes

-**ArchRiot is designed for bare metal hardware.** While it works perfectly in VMs, you're missing the full experience—this system is built to replace whatever disappointing Linux distribution you're currently stuck with.
+**ArchRiot is designed for bare metal hardware.** While it works perfectly in VMs, you're missing the full experience.
+This system is built to replace whatever disappointing Linux distribution you're currently stuck with.
 Install it on real hardware where it belongs.

 **For VM testing:**